I am an artistan instructora writera curriculum developeran exhibit curatora designer

 “My painting efforts still remain as steadfast and focused today as they have when my journey began.
-I continue to teach and lecture privately, at academic institutions, and various art associations throughout the country.
+I continue to teach and lecture privately, at academic institutions, and at various art associations throughout the country.
 My desire to learn and grow as an effective Representational Trompe L’oeil painter remains unfettered.
 I aspire to honor those I follow and strive to give benefit to those who may one day follow me.” -Anthony Waichulis

 In 2010, Anthony’s highly successful Waichulis Studio caught the attention of a newly forming entity with aspirations for an educational effort on a global scale.
 This new entity, The Ani Art Academies, was the brainchild of Mr. Tim Reynolds, co-founder of a thriving Wall Street trading firm, passionate artist, patron of the arts, and founder of The Tim Reynolds Foundation.
 Tim’s vision was to create a non-profit effort that would provide an intensive multi-year art skills education to aspiring artists around the world.

 In 2011, The Waichulis Studio merged with the Ani Art Academies project to form the domestic flagship of the Ani project, The Ani Art Academy Waichulis.
-Since then the Ani Art Academies project has seen the launch of four additional Academies —Ani Art Academy Anguilla, Dominicana, Thailand, and America.
-Additional Academies using Waichulis’ now celebrated curriculum are also scheduled to open, including one in Sri Lanka in the very near future.
+Since then the Ani Art Academies project has seen the launch of five additional Academies —Ani Art Academy Anguilla, Dominicana, Thailand, America and Sri Lanka.